asmblg/bloomberg-cities-data-socket/README.md

 ### (Almost) Global Parameters
 - **project**: Name or identifier of the project (`phoenix`, `baltimore`, `tampa`).
 - **description**: General description of the data being retrieved.
 - **mapping**: Object defining how the retrieved data is inserted into the data collection serving the frontend dashboard.
-This is used to configure: [Bureau of Labor Statistics (BLS) API Paremeters](#bureau-of-labor-statistics-bls-api-paremeters), [DataAxel WebDriver Parameters](#dataaxel-webdriver-parameters)
+This is used to configure: [Bureau of Labor Statistics (BLS) API Parmeters](#bureau-of-labor-statistics-bls-api-parmeters), [DataAxel WebDriver Parameters](#dataaxel-webdriver-parameters).
   - **geotype**: Geographical type of the data (e.g., `city`).
   - **geo**: key for specific geographic area (e.g., `atlanta`)
   - **year**: Key for year of data (e.g., `2024`).
   - **quarter**: Key for quarter of data. (e.g., `1` for Q1).
   - **category** : Key for high-level category (e.g., `realestate`).
   - **section**: Key for section of a category (e.g., `industrial`).
 - **mappings**: Array of mapping objects to define how data in the file is extracted, processed and inserted into data collection serving the frontend dashboard.
-This is used to configure: [XLSX File from OneDrive Parameters](#xlsx-file-from-onedrive-parameters)
+This is used to configure: [XLSX File from OneDrive Parameters](#xlsx-file-from-onedrive-parameters), [US Census Bureau API Parameters](#us-census-bureau-api-parameters).
   - **destination**: Specifies the destination mapping for the data.
     - **geo**: Geographical identifier for the data destination.
     - **category**: Data category for the destination (e.g., `jobs`).